Library Support Academic Year 2020-21

 The library supports teaching at a distance and is available to support faculty teaching at a distance during this coming academic year.

-The Library will be open for Beloit students, faculty and staff starting September 1.
+The Library is open for Beloit College students, faculty and staff.
 Due to the crisis, we have adjusted our hours, but expanded our distance chat service.
 Up-to-date information on our hours can be found here.

-For the Fall 2020 semester, library instruction will be moved online.
+For the 2020-2021 academic year, library instruction is online.
 To schedule a session, please complete the instruction request form.
 We are also able to pre-record customized videos for specific courses.
 Please reach out to your liaison librarian if you are interested.